EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 #### 3.3.
 Adding your SSH key to the ssh-agent

-Open a Terminal and run the command below:
+Open a terminal and run the command below:

 ```bash
 eval "$(ssh-agent -s)"